brendmung/GreySearch/README.md

 # GreySearch

-A proof-of-concept system demonstrating a full-stack search engine pipeline, from crawling and indexing to serving search results.
+A simple full-stack search engine pipeline, from crawling and indexing to serving search results.
 It uses a Node.js API and a Python worker, relying heavily on MongoDB for persistence and communication.

 Disclaimer: This code is a functional prototype.
 It is simplified, contains monolithic components, and lacks robust production-level error handling, security, and scaling features.